A photograph documents Planned Parenthood founder Margaret Sanger speaking to women of the Ku Klux Klan (KKK).

 A common assertion about Sanger’s legacy holds that her efforts to afford women (and families) expanded reproductive agency were racist in nature (as demonstrated by a rumor holding that Sanger once described people of color as “weeds” that ought to be “exterminated”).
-The 2015 Planned Parenthood controversy debate was peppered with iterations of the above-embedded photograph alongside myriad claims that Sanger had addressed Ku Klux Klan members (presumably to garner support for her endeavors among violent extremists with whom she shared a vision of white supremacy).
+The 2015 Planned Parenthood controversy debate was peppered with postings of a photograph alongside myriad claims that it documented Sanger’s addressing Ku Klux Klan members (presumably to garner support for her endeavors among violent extremists with whom she shared a vision of white supremacy):

 Unlike other tidbits of lore that have since evolved to paint Sanger as unapologetically racist, the veracity of the photograph depicting her addressing female KKK members was easily determined.
-An original version of the photograph in question was uploaded to the white supremacist web site Stormfront in February 2008 and shows that it contained a lit cross that was edited out and replaced with an image of Sanger:
+An original version of the photograph in question was uploaded to the white supremacist web site Stormfront in February 2008, and it shows that the original image featured a lit cross that was edited out and replaced with an picture of Sanger:

 Viewers confused about the image’s veracity could be partially excused, as the blog with which it appeared to have originated (ostensibly fabricated to illustrate a point) was offline by the time the photograph began circulating widely in 2015 (although an archived copy of that blog post can be seen here).
 The quote that inspired the photograph was itself a falsehood.

 With its original context largely erased from the Internet, the doctored photograph gained traction among Planned Parenthood’s detractors.
-By September 2015, the image had been merged with the backstory seen in the “Example” field above:
+By September 2015, the image had been merged with a backstory that had no connection to the original photograph:

-While the photograph was an unrelated fabrication, there was a grain of (deeply distorted) truth to the assertion Sanger once addressed female KKK members in Silver Lake, New Jersey:
+Although the image was a fabrication, it did include a grain of (distorted) truth in its assertion that Sanger once addressed female KKK members in Silver Lake, New Jersey:

 There is little question that Sanger supported the eugenics movement, but one statement really stuck out.
 Sanger was “an active participant in the Ku Klux Klan.”